Omprasad-BL/IndPro/README.md

-assignment from inpro for fresher Orecruitment
+assignment from inpro for fresher recruitment